BodenmillerGroup/IMCDataAnalysis/README.md

 Jonas Windhager, Bernd Bodenmiller, Nils Eling (2020).
 An end-to-end workflow for multiplexed image processing and analysis.
     bioRxiv, doi: 10.1101/2021.11.12.468357
 ```

+## Funding

+The work was funded by the European Union’s Horizon 2020 research and innovation program under Marie Sklodowska-Curie Actions grant agreement No 892225 (N.E) and by the CRUK IMAXT Grand Challenge (J.W.).